kiedtl/website/src/_content/_posts/toolbox.md

 - [`rsfetch`](https://github.com/rsfetch/rsfetch): a blazingly fast (<5ms) fetch program.

 ### Programming languages
-- `C`: yep, raw C is can be pretty useful on many occasions.
+- `C`: yep, raw C is the still the best language on earth, contrary to the opinion of some jAvAsCrIpT heretics.
 - `Rust`: best described as a modern version of C++ obsessed with memory safety.
 - `V`: I still don't have much experience with it yet, but when it matures, this is definitely one language I'm going to master.
 - `PowerShell`: not quite a shell - more of an interpreted language often mistaken for a shell.

+### fonts
+- `ttyp0`: a better version of `misc-fixed`.